Shang-Chi (Marvel Cinematic Universe): Character journey and fighting style

 Shang-Chi leaves the Ten Rings organization for a normal life in San Francisco, with director Destin Daniel Cretton characterizing Shang-Chi as a fish out of water in the U.S. who attempts to hide that with his charisma, and does not know "who he really is".
 Shang-Chi changes his name to "Shaun" while living in San Francisco.
 Of Shang-Chi's decision to live a normal life, Liu found that "what he does is a little bit extreme.
 And it's also because he was raised under very extreme circumstances...I can't really fault him from taking extreme measures to get out of that situation."
 Cretton described Shang-Chi and the Legend of the Ten Rings as "a journey of stepping into who [Shang-Chi] is and what he's meant to be in this world".

 Since the character does not wear a mask, Liu performed many of his own stunts, having to work on his flexibility ahead of filming to do so.
 Liu also put on 10 lb of muscle for the role.
-Liu was knowledgable in taekwondo, gymnastics, and Wing Chun, and learned and trained in tai chi, wushu, Muay Thai, silat, Krav Maga, jiu-jitsu, boxing, and street fighting for the film.
+Liu was knowledgeable in taekwondo, gymnastics, and Wing Chun, and learned and trained in tai chi, wushu, Muay Thai, silat, Krav Maga, jiu-jitsu, boxing, and street fighting for the film.
 Liu called the process of training and performing stunts to be "exhausting. there were a lot of grueling hours...but it was one of the most fulfilling experiences in my life."
 Jayden Zhang and Arnold Sun portray Shang-Chi as a child and as a teenager, respectively.

-For an early sequence in the film where Shang-Chi fights off assassins form the Ten Rings, Cretton took heavy inspiration from the works of Jackie Chan, working closely with choreographers Brad Allan and Andy Cheng, who were both trained in Chan's stunt team.
-Cretton stated that his favorite moment of the sequence was "The jacket stunt...when he’s able to take his jacket off, spin it around and throw his jacket back on.
+For an early sequence in the film where Shang-Chi fights off assassins from the Ten Rings, Cretton took heavy inspiration from the works of Jackie Chan, working closely with choreographers Brad Allan and Andy Cheng, who were both trained in Chan's stunt team.
+Cretton stated that his favorite moment of the sequence was "The jacket stunt...when he's able to take his jacket off, spin it around and throw his jacket back on.
 It's a straight nod to Jackie Chan from the stunt team of Jackie Chan."